bkeevil/tcp/README.md

 # Overview

 A TCP client/server library for Linux that supports SSL.
 The library uses the EPoll mechanism to respond to OS events in a single thread.
-This library is designed to be run in a single thread.

 ## Documentation